azutoolkit/cql/docs/guides/schema-dump.md

 The `CQL::SchemaDump` class provides functionality to reverse-engineer existing database schemas and generate CQL schema definition files.
 This is useful when you have an existing database and want to create a CQL schema that matches its structure.

+**🆕 Integration with Migrations**: Schema dumping is now integrated with the migration system to provide automatic schema file synchronization.
+See [Integrated Migration Workflow](active-record-with-cql/integrated-migration-workflow.md) for the complete workflow.

 ## Overview

 Schema dumping allows you to: